نوع مقاله : مقاله علمی - پژوهشی

 نویسنده [English]

-In the offence of theft, traditionally, property is stolen that is observable and considered as tangible (concrete) property, but human advances, especially in the field of information technology, has led to the formation of information that is no longer written on paper sheets, but are stored in spaces such as computers’ hard disks.
-Such data, which in many cases also have property characteristic, are considered as intangible (inconcrete) property.
-In Iranian criminal law, offences of theft related to computer and unauthorised access are foreseen for criminally protecting the mentioned data, but the examination of the approach of the Iranian legislator makes it clear that some flaws, including the lack of clarity in distinguishing some of the components of the physical element of computer theft and the lack of clarification of the need for the computer data belonging to another to be legitimate in both crimes, are found in it.
-In contrast, in English and Welsh criminal law, information is not considered property and theft of information is not considered an offence, but in a situation where someone tries to gain unauthorized access to computer data, they can be prosecuted under the criminal title of unauthorized access to computer material, which is a conduct offence.
-Thus, the present article, by analyzing the constituent elements of the offences of computer theft and unauthorised access to computer material in the mentioned penal systems, has suggested solutions to the Iranian legislator, such as a separate specification for criminal behavior and the result in computer theft, as well as restricting the data to its legitimacy.
+In the offence of theft, traditionally, property that is observable and tangible (concrete) is stolen.
+However, human advances, especially in the field of information technology, have led to the emergence of information that is no longer written on paper sheets but stored in spaces such as computer hard disks.
+Such data, which in many cases also have property characteristics, are considered intangible (inconcrete) property.
+In Iranian criminal law, the offences of computer theft and unauthorized access have been introduced to criminally protect such data.
+However, an examination of the approach of the Iranian legislator makes it clear that some flaws exist, including the lack of clarity in distinguishing certain components of the physical element of computer theft and the lack of clarification on whether the computer data belonging to another must be legitimate in both crimes.
+In contrast, under English and Welsh criminal law, information is not considered property, and theft of information is not recognized as an offence.
+Nevertheless, when someone attempts to gain unauthorized access to computer data, they may be prosecuted under the criminal offence of unauthorized access to computer material, which is classified as a conduct offence.
+Accordingly, the present article, by analyzing the constituent elements of the offences of computer theft and unauthorized access to computer material in the mentioned penal systems, proposes solutions to the Iranian legislator, such as separately specifying criminal behavior and result in computer theft, as well as restricting the definition of data to legitimate data.

 کلیدواژهها [English]